Searching for which hotel in JB to book for your next staycation? We’ve got a list (that is always updated) with the latest and freshest hotels in JB!

 Hotel Grand Paragon, JB City Centre

 I’ve stayed at Hotel Grand Paragon on more than a few occasions.
-In fact, it’s now my go-to hotel when travelling to JB for a weekend.
+In fact, it’s now my go-to hotel in JB.
 This property is not quite close to city square – you have to take a cab out from City Square to get here and if you’d like to get out from here to explore other places, a cab will have to do.
 However, this hotel is a stone’s throw away from KSL Shopping Centre and Holiday Plaza.
 You can literally walk out of your hotel to these places!
 If you’re into night markets, you can visit the night market just outside KSL on the weekends.
 This hotel has decent rooms, clean bathrooms, plenty of hot water and a good wifi signal – something we all need.

 Mutiara Johor Bahru